hkeays09/Power-BI-Dashboards/Data_Jobs_v2/README.md

 ## Data Dashboard 2.0 Overview
 ![Dashboard 2 Page 1](/Images/Project2_Page1.jpg)

 Data Dashboard 2.0 improves on the last iteration via clearer KPI metrics and a drill-through feature which filters against skills and job title.
-This allows the user to check for the **most common skills for certain data jobs, what they pay, and what these skills/jobs pay for on average (median)** - and much more!
+This allows the user to check for the **most common skills for certain data jobs, what they pay, and what these skills/jobs pay for on average (median)**.
 This is a much more streamlined version, while also providing more information.

-*Detailed metrics: Job count, Skills per job, median Yearly Salary and Median Hourly salary, Skill Popularity, Salaries across different job titles*
+*Detailed metrics: Job count, Skills per Job, Median Yearly Salary and Median Hourly salary, Skill Popularity, Salaries Across Different Job Titles*

 ## Skills Displayed (Detailed)